leggedrobotics/raisimGym/README.md

 raisimGym is meant to be a minimal example.
 Please do not submit a pull request that contains features targeting specific applications.
 Bug fix/code clean-up are welcome.

+Fork the repo, make changes and then send a pull request.
+Instructions can be found [here](https://help.github.com/en/articles/creating-a-pull-request-from-a-fork)

 ## References
 [1] Schulman, John, et al. "Proximal policy optimization algorithms." arXiv preprint arXiv:1707.06347 (2017).